RunielN597/faerieringgames/content/games/ley_of_the_land/ley_of_the_land_rules.md

 ## Territories

-A completed territory is defined as a completely enclosed area made of diamonds, with no free edges, which include tiles touching the edge of the board.
+A completed territory is a completely enclosed area made of diamonds, with no free edges, which include tiles touching the edge of the board.

 ## Scoring